shivharis/turtlebot3_wiki/docs/source/faq.rst

 3. Click the "Parts folder"
 4. Right-click on the icon of the file you want to download.
 5. Click the "Export..."
-6. Finally, you can download the output file type you wa
+6. Finally, you can download the output file type you want.

 .. image:: _static/faq/download_the_stl_files_01.png